PerfectlySoft/PerfectDocs/guide/StORM.md

 .Package(url: "https://github.com/SwiftORM/MongoDB-StORM.git", majorVersion: 1, minor: 0)
 ```

-Remember after you change your `Package.swift` file, you need to regenerate your Xcode Project file using:
+Remember: after you change your `Package.swift` file, you need to regenerate your Xcode Project file using:

 ```
 swift package generate-xcodeproj